-It was judged once by the Gujarat HC that an unreportable judgment is not ‘unreportable’ on a website.
+It was decided once by Gujarat HC, an unreportable Judgment is not ‘unreportable’ on a website.
 Nonetheless, there has been no report on Sajid v.
 State of Uttarakhand & Another, [Criminal Appeal No. 983 of 2018].

-It is remarkable that Sajid v.
+It is remarkable, Sajid v.
 State of Uttarakhand & Another, [Criminal Appeal No. 983 of 2018] is ‘unreported’ and Hon’ble Justice Kurian Joseph & Hon’ble Justice Sanjay Kishan Kaul have chosen silence.